Ageing population and urbanisation

-Urbanisation, ageing population, and the ongoing challenge to achieve sustainable, “green” growth greatly influence and facilitate each other, having significant effects on today’s policy and economic development.
+Urbanisation, ageing population, and the ongoing challenge to achieve sustainable, “green” growth greatly influence and facilitate one another, having significant effects on today’s policy and economic development.
 Up to this moment, solutions provided in urban contexts are often not working, due to lack of understanding of both the social process underlying urban trends, as well as the needs of the ever increasing ageing population.

 Creating pathways to better understand how the relationship between demographic changes and environmental friendly growth in urban settings can best work in order to realise and build liveable and more efficient communities in Europe, will eventually highly contribute to the creation of new knowledge in one of the most critical “Societal Challenges” across Europe, i.e. elderly needs within urban areas.

-GRAGE intends to boost dialogue throughout Europe, both strengthening the academic and non-academic collaboration and a practical understanding of elderly living across Europe.
+GRAGE intends to boost dialogue throughout Europe, strengthening the academic and non-academic partner collaboration and promoting a practical understanding of elderly living across Europe.

 See more under GRAGE Research Activities and Outcomes